 - Slowly and steadily pull the hoist to avoid swinging it.

-- Have your hoists inspected on a regular basis.
+- Ensure you have your hoists inspected on a regular basis.

 Can you think of any more common mistakes when operating a Hand Chain Hoist?